 You can save 5-10% off of your annual electricity costs with community solar.

 Unlike rooftop solar, you don’t need to own your property to take advantage of community solar (you just need an electric bill!)

-There are 27 active community energy projects from 10 companies in New York.
+There are 0 community solar developers offering 0 active projects in New York.

 Which option is right for you?

 Here are some of the main differences to keep in mind as you’re deciding between community and rooftop solar: